 In 2007, President Reed was selected by the Aspen Institute in a national search for the very best, brightest, and most promising members of America's emerging political leaders and named as an Aspen-Rodel Fellow.

 Before entering public service, Reed had a successful career in the private sector.
-He was the Director of Networks and Telecommunications for the Edison Brothers Stores’ worldwide operations.
+He was the Director of Networks for the Edison Brothers Stores’ worldwide operations.
 He also served as the Manager of Data Networks for SSM Health Businesses.

 As a young man, Lewis attended Southern Illinois University on a wrestling scholarship where he majored in Mathematics and Computer Science.